BOARD'S REPORT TO THE MEMBERS

 Mahindra Integrated Township Limited (MITL) is a co-developer in developing theresidential township area at Mahindra World City Chennai.
-Its current developmentsinclude Iris Court Nova and Lakewoods.
-ProjectLakewoods was launched during the year with a total saleable area of 0.90million square feet.
-Additionally MITL is in the process of obtaining approvals for itsnext project at MWC Chennai.
-After excluding thearea under the above projects MITLstill has approximately 135 acres to be developed inphases for offering products indifferent formats and segments.
+Its current developmentsinclude Iris Court' Nova' and Lakewoods'.
+Additionally MITL is in theprocess of obtaining approvals for its next project at MWC Chennai.
+After excluding thearea under the above projects MITL still has approximately 135 acres to be developed inphases for offering products in different formats and segments.
 The Company directly andindirectly owns 97.14% of MITL.
 During the year MITL bought back 435000 equity sharesallotted to its ESOP Shareholders at a price of Rs.28.60 per share calculated inaccordance with the terms of its ESOP Scheme.
 The buyback offer pursuant to Section 68 ofthe Act was exclusively made to its ESOP Shareholders.
 The Company was not entitled toparticipate in the offer.
 As a result MLDL's direct and indirect holding increased from96.30 % to 97.14 % in MITL.

 Mahindra Industrial Park Chennai Limited (MIPCL) is a 60:40 joint venture betweenMWCDL and Sumitomo Corporation Japan respectively.
-MIPCL is setting up an industrialcluster in North Chennai (the NH-16 corridor) on approximately 264 acres under the brandOrigins by Mahindra World City.
+MIPCL is setting up an industrialcluster in North Chennai (the NH-16 corridor) on approximately 289 acres under the brandOrigins by Mahindra World City'.

 Mahindra Infrastructure Developers Limited (MIDL) a wholly owned subsidiary of theCompany is an equity participant in the project company namely New Tirupur AreaDevelopment Corporation Limited (NTADCL) implementing the Tirupur Water Supply andSewerage project.

-Mahindra Water Utilities Limited (MWUL) is engaged in the business of operation andmaintenance services for water and sewerage facilities at Tirupur India and is a 98.99percent subsidiary of Mahindra Infrastructure Developers Limited and consequently asubsidiary of the Company.
+Mahindra Water Utilities Limited (MWUL) is engaged in the business of operation andmaintenance services for water and sewerage facilities at Tirupur India and is a 98.99%subsidiary of Mahindra Infrastructure Developers Limited and consequently a subsidiary ofthe Company.

-Mahindra World City (Maharashtra) Limited (MWCML) is a wholly owned subsidiary ofthe Company which was set up to undertake large format development.
-MWCML is looking foran appropriate business opportunity to take up projects in large format development.
+Mahindra World City (Maharashtra) Limited (MWCML) is a subsidiary of the Company whichwas set up to undertake large format development.
+MWCML is looking for an appropriatebusiness opportunity to take up projects in large format development.

 Deep Mangal Developers Private Limited (DMDPL) is a subsidiary of MWCML andconsequently a subsidiary of the Company.
 DMDPL intends to develop its land at Murud onsouthern coast of Maharashtra as a one-of-its-kind tourist destination catering toglobally growing need of holistic healthcare and wellness tourism besides promotingadventure and heritage tourism.
-The State Government will support the project byfacilitating necessary infrastructure in the region.
+The State Government has assured support to the project byfacilitating necessary infrastructure in the region.